In this article:

-It is always better to pay your debt off in full if possible.
-Although settling an account is typically viewed more favorably than not paying it at all, a status of settled is still considered negative.
+It is always better to pay off your debt in full if possible.
+While settling an account won't damage your credit as much as not paying at all, a status of "settled" on your credit report is still considered negative.

-Settling a debt means that you have negotiated with the lender, and they have agreed to accept less than the full amount owed as final payment on the account.
+Settling a debt means you have negotiated with the lender and they have agreed to accept less than the full amount owed as final payment on the account.
 The account will be reported to the credit bureaus as "settled" or "account paid in full for less than the full balance."

-Any time you don't repay the full amount owed, it will have a negative effect on credit scores.
-The "settled" status will remain for seven years from the original delinquency date of the account, or if the account has never been late, it and will stay on your credit report for seven years from the date it was settled.
+No matter how you settle debt, anytime you don't repay the full amount owed, it will have a negative effect on credit scores.
+The "settled" status will remain on your credit report for seven years from the original delinquency date of the account.
+If the account was never paid late, the "settled" notation will stay on your report for seven years from the date the debt was settled.